retorquere/zotero-better-bibtex/README.md

 ## Pull export

-You can fetch your library as part of your build,using curl or somesuch, or with a biblatex remote statement like \addbibresource[location=remote]{http://localhost:23119/better-bibtex/collection?/0/8CV58ZVD.biblatex}.
+You can fetch your library as part of your build, using curl (for example by using the included zoterobib.yaml arara rule), or with a biblatex remote statement like \addbibresource[location=remote]{http://localhost:23119/better-bibtex/collection?/0/8CV58ZVD.biblatex}.
 For Zotero standalone this is enabled by default; for Zotero embedded, you need to set the config key "extensions.zotero.httpServer.enabled" to true.
 You can then fetch your bibliography on the url http://localhost:23119/better-bibtex/collection?\[collectionID].[format], where collectionID is:
 * the ID you get by right-clicking your collection and selecting "Show collection key"